TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 ### (14) Mid-Tower Micro-ATX PC

 I have a custom built PC from [Quiet PC](https://www.quietpc.com/), a local systems integrator.
 I had four main requirements.
-It should be quiet, it should be power efficient, it should support the latest standards for graphics and data transfer, it should fit the Mid-Tower sized PC tower storage unit I already had.
+It should be quiet (natch), it should be power efficient, it should support the latest standards for graphics and data transfer, it should fit the Mid-Tower sized PC tower storage unit I already had.

 [One of my projects]({% link _posts/2023-04-03-nanite-graphics-pipeline.md %}) is looking at how to build a graphics engine like [Navisworks]({% link _topics/navisworks.md %}) using modern hardware.
 I don't need the highest level of performance (in some ways its better to develop against minimum spec hardware), but I do need it to support the functionality.
 I ordered the system at the height of the pandemic inspired PC components shortage, so some juggling was required.